mattvh/SOFA/README.md

 The way I see it, I should be able to choose one of each, a backend for parsing and syncing subscriptions, and a client for each platform I may use.

 That's the goal of this manifesto: to create a specification for an open standard for synchronizing feeds, a simple API that lets a client request and update subscriptions and items from a remote server.
+The end result should be as architecture-agnostic as possible, preferring a universal and sensible interface to one based on a certain implementation's internal workings.

 Base URL